-A contractor is a construction manager that oversees the construction project.
+A contractor is a construction manager who oversees the construction project.
 A general contractor is an individual or company that is not specialized.

 There are also different types of general contractors.
 A full-service contractor has a designer or architect, estimator, project manager, and site supervisor.
 Some homeowners prefer these so they can take a more hands-off approach.

 In Washington State, a general contractor is a person who oversees the project from beginning to end.
 They serve as the primary contact point for the property owner.
 They are frequently referred to as the “prime contractor” who works on a project.
 Washington general contractors can advertise, bid on, and perform the construction, demolition, repair, and remodeling of any property.
 Further, they must submit a signed Model Disclosure Statement, something also called a Washington Notice to Owner, before starting work.
 If you live in a different city than Tukwila, look for the state rules that apply to that city.

 In short, the work of a residential general contractor goes well beyond managing hands-on tasks, as they take responsibility for the entire worksite, which, in this case, is your home.
 They make sure that all work is done in a way that doesn’t violate any product warranties or guarantees, as manufacturers require that siding, roofing, windows, and major appliances are installed in a certain way.